fraz3alpha/andy_taylorcowen/_posts/2016-01-09-parkrun-around-new-zealand.md

-![Me on the Moeraki Boulders, Otago Coast, New Zealand](/assets/img/parkrun-around-new-zealand-moeraki-boulders.jpg)
+![Me on the Moeraki Boulders, Otago Coast, New Zealand](/assets/img/parkrun-around-new-zealand-moeraki-boulders.jpg) _Me on the Moeraki Boulders, Otago Coast, New Zealand_

 I started parkrun in November 2014 after having been enticed along to the Fellfoot parkrun by my friend Anna whilst visiting up in Kendal.
 It was in inauspicious start as I had no suitable shoes, nor shorts, so I borrowed some kit to run my first ever 5k.
 Surprisingly I managed the course in 26:19, and after that I was hooked.